throwaway96/chariot-autoroot/README.md

 [Chariot](https://www.keysight.com/us/en/products/network-test/performance-monitoring/ixchariot.html)
 endpoint test.

-This may only work on certain models.
-If you have a webOS 1 TV, please let me know if the "Chariot Endpoint" option is available.
+While I've tested this on both H13- and M14-based TVs, there are reports that the "Chariot Endpoint" option is disabled on some TVs.
+If "Chariot Endpoint" is unavailable on your webOS 1 TV, please let me know.

 Since LG has been aware of this for a long time and hasn't released any new firmware for webOS 1 since early 2022, this is never going to be patched.